 How can you handle vector graphics instead of raster graphics?
 Inkscape is the answer.
-If you have ever used Illustrator, tools and interface will be very familiar to you.
-It includes precision, path and text tools, 3D extensions, filters, great pattern generators and more.
+If you have ever used Illustrator, the tools and interface will be very familiar to you.
+It includes precision, path and text tools, 3D extensions, filters, great pattern generators, and more.
 Save as .svg or .eps and get ready to use your DJ logo vector path in any 3D or motion graphics software.
-It is available for Linux, Windows and Mac OS X (requires XQuartz).
-Either you just want to manipulate paths or create something more complex, Inkscape is a robust and professional software option at no cost.
+It is available for Linux, Windows, and Mac OS X (requires XQuartz).
+Either you want to manipulate paths or create something more complex, Inkscape is a robust and professional software option at no cost.
 Another fresh and multi-platform alternative is Gravit Designer.

 Now that you have your image sequences, you will need to put all together and add some effects.
 If you do not have After Effects, there is an open-source compositing software called Natron.
-It is a cross-platform node-based tool, the UI is very similar to Nuke and you have access to a variety of effects, including motion blur and color correction effects.
+It is a cross-platform node-based tool.
+The UI is very similar to Nuke, and you have access to a variety of effects, including motion blur and color correction effects.
 This open-source project is currently stopped and looking for a new maintainer.

 Ok, but you are a VJ, so you are going to need a video mixing tool.
 There are several open-source options out there, but to get started, you can try GLMixer; it is one of the best (and maybe the most updated open-source VJ software).
 This VJ application allows you to import and mix VJ loops, DJ visuals, videos, image files, vector graphics, algorithmic patterns, and GPU plugins with endless possibilities (FreeFrame and Shadertoy).
 It includes a circle UI for handling different files at the same time in a practical way.
 It works on Linux, OSX, and Windows.
 For further information, check out the video tutorial Quick Tips for Getting Started in GLMixer Free VJ Software.
 For video mapping, you may prefer MapMap.